X-Ray Luminous Supernovae: Threats to Terrestrial Biospheres: Methods: Parameterizing X-Rays and Ozone Depletion

 \citet{ThomMel2005a, ThomMel2005b} studied the relation between ozone depletion and critical fluence.
-They compared the response to ionizing radiation with three different fluence values (10 kJ/m$^2$, 100 kJ/m$^2$, 1000 kJ/m$^2$).
-They found that the percent change in globally averaged column density of ozone scales with fluence as a power law with an index $\sim 0.3$.
+They compared the response to ionizing radiation with three different fluence values (10 kJ m$^{-2}$, 100 kJ m$^{-2}$, 1000 kJ m$^{-2}$), finding that the percent change in the globally averaged column density of ozone scales with fluence as a power law with an index $\sim 0.3$.
 This less than linear relationship occurs due to the ozone depletion becoming saturated at higher fluence values.
 While this work specifically used timescales associated with GRBs, its general implications for ionizing radiation remain the same, and it provides necessary context for scaling our critical fluence value.

 \citet{Ejzak2007} then utilized the same atmospheric model to examine the terrestrial consequences of spectral and temporal variability for ionizing photon events.
-In this study, they varied burst duration (10$^{-1}$ s – 10$^8$ s) and average photon energies (1.875 keV – 187.5 MeV), while holding fluence constant at 100 kJ/m$^2$.
-They found that at a given fluence, higher energy photons were more damaging to ozone because they penetrate deeper into the stratosphere.
-In particular, at this fluence, gamma rays with energies 187.5 keV and above destroy $\gtrsim 33\%$ of the ozone.
-This is sufficient to represent a lethal dose, particularly for the most vulnerable biota.
-For this reason $\flucrit_{\gamma} = 100 \ \rm kJ/m^2$ is often assigned to be the critical fluence for gamma-ray exposure \citet{Melott2011}.
+In this study, they varied the burst duration (10$^{-1}$--10$^8$ s) and average photon energies (1.875 keV – 187.5 MeV), while holding fluence constant at 100 kJ m$^{-2}$.
+They found that at a given fluence, higher-energy photons were more damaging to ozone because they penetrate deeper into the atmosphere, creating a significant increase in NO$_x$ at stratospheric altitudes.